 Personalised number plates are popular with car lovers who want to bring a little individuality to their vehicles, but can you use any number and letter combination you want on your personalised number plate?

 There are websites that specialise in enabling people to create their own personalised number plates, but most of these sites only allow you to create your private registration numbers within two very specific templates.
 You must adhere to either one or the other if you want to create your own plates this way.

-The alternative type of plate is suitable for any car manufactured from 1983 onwards.
+The alternative type of plate (prefix plates) is suitable for any car manufactured from 1983 onwards.
 The plates consist of one prefix letter representing the year of manufacture, directly followed by one, two or three numbers, then a space, and then three consecutive letters.
 Similar to the first style, the prefix letter cannot make the car appear younger, but there are no limitations on making a car appear older than its true age.